protocode-community/getting-started/README.md

 git pull upstream master
 ```

 If you run into a merge conflict, you have to resolve the conflict.
-There are a lot of guides online, or you can try this one by opensource.com.
+There are a lot of guides about this topic.

-On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.
+On your computer, open your text editor, and add your name to the `CONTRIBUTED.md` file.

 Add the changes with `git add`, `git commit` (write a nice commit message):